mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Improves Safety: Directly compensates for wing size performance, discouraging the use of large amounts of ballast.
 - [ ] Keeps "Overall" ranking: Allows everyone to race together and preserves a single "Overall" winner.
 - [ ] No physical modification: Doesn't require adding "noodles" or new gear.
+- [ ] Levels the playing field: Makes performance more equal across different pilot weights.
+- [ ] Provides tactical equality: Gives lighter pilots a realistic chance to be in the lead gaggle and win tasks.
+- [ ] Enhances pilot engagement: Makes racing more motivating and enjoyable for a wider range of pilots.
+- [ ] Promotes XC skills: Shifts focus from pure gaggle racing to individual pilot skills against the elements.
+- [ ] Modernizes Scoring: Removes the need for controversial leading points, which are seen to favor heavier pilots.
+- [ ] Leverages existing technology: Supported by current scoring software, making it easier to implement.
 - [ ] Other: __________

 ---